peer-workshop/peer-workshop.github.io/index.md

 <hr class="my-4">

 The 4th Workshop on Processing and Evaluating Event Representations (PEER2025) will be held at the University of Rochester on April 18, 2025, with invited talks by [Ellen Lau](https://ellenlau.net/) (University of Maryland, College Park) and [Alexis Wellwood](https://www.semantics.land/) (University of Southern California).
+If you plan to attend in person, we ask that you please register [here](https://docs.google.com/forms/d/e/1FAIpQLSdAciWiaz2t8Zp-O9F2pXpMwgb1sSKWnVaKZpalPngqyqWIlA/viewform?usp=dialog).

-You can find the call for abstracts as well as the programs for previous iterations of PEER at the links below.
+The program for PEER 2025 (along with all previous PEERs) can be found below.